 red hard covered books in a pile

-• With craft paint and a paint brush apply 2 coats of matching red paint to the spine of the books.
+• With craft paint and a paint brush apply 2 coats of matching red paint to the book spine.
+Repeat for all the books.
 This will cover the title of the books and result in a cleaner looking book stack.
 You may skip this step.

 paint brush with red paint on the spine of the books to cover the name of the book